 By the time Barcelona rolls around, a major shift in pro SLRs is already under way.
 Canon had finally gotten its professional-targeted EOS-1 on the market in 1989.
 At first, it seemed that it would pose little threat to the F4, particularly from Nikon's standpoint.
 There was seemingly no major superiority in any specification, and from a build and reliability perspective, the F4 trumped the EOS-1: a shutter rated for 150,000 vs. 50,000 exposures, and a rugged rubber-armored metal body vs. a piddly polycarbonate one.
 However, Canon had two trump cards of its own.

 Sports photography has long been dominated by the quest for speed.
 First, it was faster frame rates.
 Then faster shutter speeds.
 Faster control response.
 And once auto focus came along, faster focusing speed became the holy grail.
 Canon's first attempt at an auto focus SLR, the T80 FD-mount camera, was such a disaster that they decided to start fresh from the ground up.
 That is what led to the development of the EOS system with its EF (Electro Focus) lens mount.
 This was opposite to the approach Nikon took, seeking to update its venerable F-mount to AF without losing compatibility with the vast manual focus Nikkor catalog.
 Canon took a lot of heat for its decision to scrap the FD- mount.
 And Nikon skilfully exploited this in its marketing.
 But Canon's decision was the right one in the long run.
 There would end up being far more performance potential available to develop in the EF mount.
-And it would be the speed of the EOS-1, both in AF and operation that would swing the struggle for SLR supremacy in Canon's favor.
+And it would be the speed of the EOS-1, both in AF and operation that would swing the struggle for SLR sports supremacy in Canon's favor.

 Paying the Piper

-Ironically, also in 1994, Nikon introduces the N90s (F90x), its new top amateur body, with a new, faster AF array.
+Ironically, also in 1994, Nikon introduces the N90s (F90x), its new top "prosumer" body, with a new, faster AF array.
 But the F4 receives no such upgrade.
 Nikon has belatedly realized that for speed, the traditional control layout has been surpassed by the button + scrolling dial interface.
-They are developing the F5 with a totally new user interface (obviously influenced by the EOS cameras) and a fast 5-point AF system.
+They have been developing the F5 with a totally new user interface (obviously influenced by the EOS cameras) and a fast 5-point AF system.
 But they are shutting the stadium doors after the sports shooters have already left.
 The F5 doesn't debut until 1996.
 Canon's victory is complete.
 They now set the pace.
-Nikon can be innovative (e.g. the F5's matrix and flash metering are way out of Canon's league), but they are now reacting instead of being proactive.
+Nikon can be innovative (e.g. the F5's matrix and flash metering are out of Canon's league), but they are now reacting instead of being proactive.
 For example, in 1998, Nikon finally admits the superiority of motor-in-lens focusing and introduces its AF-S lenses with "silent wave" motors.
-It's only been over a decade since Canon did so.
+It has only been over a decade since Canon did so.
 In the fall of 2000, Nikon debuts its first VR (vibration reduction) SLR lens.
 Sorry, Canon has already had IS (image stabilization) for five years.
 And the latest twist of irony is that Nikon had introduced VR to the market in 1994, put it in a compact camera, and then did not manage to integrate it into its SLR lenses until Canon already had 8 IS lenses available.
 And it's not like Nikon didn't know that Canon was working on IS, Canon having showed a prototype 300/2.8 lens featuring stabilization at trade shows in 1988.
 Nikon's traditional conservatism has finally caught up with them.
 So where in history will the place of the F4 be?

 The Legacy of the F4